Akshayjain-2812/Chatbot/README.md

 A chatbot is a piece of software that can communicate and conduct tasks in the same way that a human can.
 Chatbots are widely utilized in customer service, social media marketing, and instant messaging with clients.
 Deep learning techniques are used to construct a very basic chatbot.
 The information will be used to train the chatbot, which will include categories (intents), patterns, and replies.
-A recurrent neural network (LSTM) is emplayed to classify which category the user's message belongs to, and then we choose a response from the list.
+A recurrent neural network (LSTM) is employed to classify which category the user's message belongs to, and then we choose a response from the list.
 The content of files are as follows: indents.json contains dataset of predefined patterns and responses.
 The "train_chatbot" python file contains the script used for building and training the chatbot